odaceo/lab-hello-world-spring-boot/README.md

 [Vagrant](https://www.vagrantup.com/) helps us create such a workbench and install the prerequisites, and nothing more.

-As a benefit, we keep our tools as clean as possible over time.
+As a benefit, we keep our workbench as clean as possible over time.

 [Vagrant](https://www.vagrantup.com/downloads.html) must be installed on your computer to mount the workbench for this project.